 I also find that, from the narrow perspective of this standard and my assessment of the most logical way to interpret the standard, that BWMC's proposed project would be financially feasible and that it would not jeopardize the financial viability of BWMC.
-However, I earlier found60 that the BWMC proposal is not feasible from a market standpoint, given the minimum case volume standard of the Cardiac Surgery Chapter and my assessment that BWMC would have difficulty reaching and maintaining an annual volume of 200 open heart surgery cases per year.
+However, I earlier found67 that the BWMC proposal is not feasible from a market standpoint, given the minimum case volume standard of the Cardiac Surgery Chapter and my assessment that BWMC would have difficulty reaching and maintaining an annual volume of 200 cardiac surgery cases per year.

-(8) Preference in comparative reviews.
+(8) Preference in Comparative Reviews

-In the case of a comparative review of applications in which all policies and standards have been met by all applicants, the Commission will give preference based on the following criteria. (a) The applicant whose proposal is the most cost effective for the health care system.
+In the case of a comparative review of applications in which all policies and standards have been met by all applicants, the Commission will give preference based on the following criteria.

-(a) The applicant whose proposal is the most cost effective for the health care system. (b) An applicant with an established record of cardiovascular disease prevention and early diagnosis programming that includes provisions for educating patients about treatment options.

-(c) An applicant with an established record of cardiovascular disease prevention and early diagnosis programming, with particular outreach to minority and indigent patients in the hospital's regional service area.

-(d) An applicant whose cardiac surgery program includes a research, training, and education component that is designed to meet a local or national need and for which the applicant's circumstances offer special advantages.
+- (a) The applicant whose proposal is the most cost effective for the health care system. - (b) An applicant with an established record of cardiovascular disease prevention and early diagnosis programming that includes provisions for educating patients about treatment options. - (c) An applicant with an established record of cardiovascular disease prevention and early diagnosis programming, with particular outreach to minority and indigent patients in the hospital's regional service area. - (d) An applicant whose cardiac surgery program includes a research, training, and education component that is designed to meet a local or national need and for which the applicant's circumstances offer special advantages.

-In this comparative review, I have not found that all applicants have met all policies and standards.
-Therefore, this standard is not applicable in this comparative review.
+Because I did not find that both applicants have met all policies and standards, this standard is not applicable in this comparative review.